DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 >The agent departs after completing the requested task.

 > [!abstract]+ **The Wine Shipments**
 > With the winery saved and the gem recovered, Davian sets Adrian and Elvir to preparing the winery's remaining wine for shipment.
 The following morning, the two brothers load an additional three barrels onto the (miraculously undamaged) cart in <span class="citation">W2.
 Loading Dock (p.
 176)</span> and set off, delivering three barrels first to Krezk then an additional three barrels to the Blue Water Inn in Vallaki.
 >
+> Should the players mention an interest in traveling to Krezk, Adrian asks them to accompany the wagon, noting, "Krezk can be unwelcoming to strangers, but with a good word from us and a shipment of wine, they'll be sure to welcome you with open arms."
+>
 > While visiting Krezk, the brothers mention the players' names and descriptions to Burgomaster Dmitri Krezkov.
 The players are welcome guests in Krezk should they visit the village thereafter.
 See [[Arc K - The Fallen Abbey]] for more information about the players' adventures in Krezk.

+> [!abstract]+ **News from Barovia**
+> If the players use the *Keeper's whistle* to seek news from the village of Barovia, they can receive the following information:
+>
+> * The village is still recovering from Strahd's siege.
+If Bildrath lived, he has become something of a magnet for malcontents.
+More and more, however, the people of the village have been looking to Ismark, and—if Doru passed his trial successfully—Father Donavich for leadership.
+> * If Doru passed his trial, he is being reintroduced into the village and has deeply apologized to the families that lost loved ones as a consequence of his failed rebellion.
+Not all have accepted his apologies, and many are wary of his vampirism, but he appears to have mastered his bloodlust and is overcome with remorse.
+> * The departure of the refugees and casualties of the siege have left the town hollowed out, with many businesses no longer in existence and those that survived struggling to make do with far fewer customers.
+Overall, the process of rebuilding has been a difficult one, but many families whose houses were damaged or destroyed have been able to relocate into the surplus homes still standing.